-FUNDAMENTAL CONCEPTS OF BIOLOGY FOR ENGINEERS (Common to All Branches)
+FUNDAMENTAL CONCEPTS OF BIOLOGY FOR ENGINEERS

 - To understand the basic functions of the cell and their mechanisms in transport process. - To get familiarize human anatomy and physiology. - To learn about microbes, immune system and biomolecules. - To know the concepts of applied biology.